-Certified Diabetes Nurse Educator
+What is a Certified Diabetes Nurse Educator?

+Diabetes nurse educators and specialized registered nurses are tasked with the responsibility of teaching patients about the essential nature of diet and nutrition when they have been diagnosed with diabetes.
 Diabetic patients must learn to self-manage their diabetic condition properly if they are to remain healthy and avoid the consequences and complications that often come with uncontrolled blood sugar levels.

 Diabetes counselors and nurse educators are generally health care professionals trained to assist those living with diabetes to adjust their diet and exercise regimens as needed to maintain their health.
-A diabetes nurse educator will generally be a Registered Nurse (RN) or hold a more advanced nursing degree to meet their role as a diabetes nurse educator.
+A diabetes nurse educator will generally be a Registered Nurse (RN) or hold a more advanced nursing degree to meet their role as a nurse educator.

 What Do They Do?